THE MESS FROM THE WEST

 I stopped asking questions.
 Just held the bag which all of a sudden needed my reinforcement.
 And in came the hits.
 Left, right.
 Left, left, left.
 Jab, jab, jab, hook.
-For five minutes, the pitter-patter of hits played on a continuous loop.
+For five minutes, the hits rained down on a continuous loop.
 The bag was the Beast from the East and before me stood the Mess from the West.
-It was round five, he had his opening and in came the hits.
+It was round five, he had his opening and in came the thunder.

 He brought his left up like he was going to jab, but then rocked back his right and fired it through the bag, a hit that would have laid out a prizefighter.

 The bag flew backwards, nearly knocking me over.